plvu99/Clustering-and-Trend-Analysis-for-Ride-Sharing-Demand-and-Behavior/Industry & Company Overview.md

 ## Ride-Hailing Platforms

 Ride-hailing platforms such as Uber and Lyft have achieved explosive growth and reshaped urban transportation.
-For example, Uber has completed over 10 billion trips globally and is active in over 80 countries and 700 cities since its initial launch in 2009.
-By some estimates, the global ride-hailing industry is projected to grow to a 285-billion dollar total market value by 2030.
+For example, Uber has completed **over 10 billion trips globally** and is active in **over 80 countries and 700 cities** since its initial launch in 2009.
+By some estimates, the global ride-hailing industry is projected to grow to a **285 billion dollar total market value by 2030**.

 Ride-hailing platforms connect riders and drivers via a centralized and automated matching and pricing system in a two-sided marketplace.
 Ride-hailing platforms have three components:
 - Driver app (for drivers to offer services and communicate with their customers).